Purpose

 Ambiguous subject lines make it difficult to differentiate between legitimate emails and spam or phishing emails.
 As a result, an email may be inadvertently ignored or deleted.
 Unnecessary tags, such as RE: and FWD:, should also be avoided.

-6. Bulk Email should be sent in plain-text format when possible
+7. Bulk Email should be sent in accessible and standards compliant format when possible

 Using plain-text format emails limits the number of security risks for recipients and eliminates many of the potential problems recipients could have in receiving and viewing email messages.
 Nefarious individuals may use HTML format emails to exploit software vulnerabilities and cause malicious harm.
 For example, hyperlinks and images can be disguised to trick a user into browsing to a malicious website.
 Because of this, some users configure their email clients to block certain aspects of HTML format emails (e.g., blocking images).
-If using HTML formatted emails, be sure that all hyperlinks are clearly described and link to a University web page.
-If possible, direct email recipients to visit a secure University web page in order to verify the contents of the message.
+If using HTML formatted emails, be sure that the content is accessible, responsive, and all hyperlinks are clearly described and link to a university web page.
+If possible, direct email recipients to visit a secure Villanova University web page in order to verify the contents of the message.

 Spam and phishing emails often include hyperlinks to malicious websites.
 As a result, recipients may be hesitant to click on a hyperlink even in an email that appears legitimate.
-Similar to attachments, posting third-party hyperlinks to a University hosted website provides some measure of authenticity.
+Similar to attachments, it is recommend that you reference a Villanova University website that then describes and proceeds to link to other third-party links/site.
+This approach to link to a University hosted website first provides some measure of authenticity.

-9. Consider sending Bulk Email to a public distribution list(s) when available
+10. Bulk Email should consider sending to distribution list(s) when available

 Distribution lists allow a user to create filters to better sort and manage their emails.
 In some cases, distribution lists also allow a user to customize how they receive emails.